organicmaps/organicmaps.github.io/content/faq/bookmarks.md

 You can access these files on iPhone/iPad from desktop using iTunes app.

+On Android device with Root enabled you can find bookmarks in `/data/data/app.organicmaps`.

 ### How to remove bookmark or track?

 On Android you can remove bookmark from from bookmarks list using longtap menu.